CaioSmidi/programmeerproject/README.md

 # programmeerproject
-Repository for my programming project for the minor Programming at the UvA
+Repository for my Django Programeerproject for the minor Programming at the UvA